 Translation memory can help make the translation process more efficient and it certainly makes translation terminology across multiple courses more consistent.
 Instead of having a professional translate every word into a new language, translation memory stores words and phrases so it can replace common terms quickly, as long as they are in contextually similar content.
 The leveraging of translation memory can reduce the amount of time and money that companies spend translating content for multilingual audiences.

-When a professional linguist, leveraging a computer assisted translation tool encounters terms that are similar to content referenced in a translation memory file, the linguist can accept, tweak or change the re-translate as needed.
+When a professional linguist, leveraging a computer-assisted translation tool encounters terms that are similar to the content referenced in a translation memory file, the linguist can accept, tweak or change the re-translate as needed.
 As long as the translation memory contains quality translations and is being used by a professional linguist, translation memory improves the process and deliverables.

 Not All Phrases Translate Literally

 In some cases, it is impossible to translate certain phrases without losing their intended meanings.
 This is especially true when it comes to idioms, phrases that people use figuratively instead of literally.